Important

 There is no reason for you to feel guilty or ashamed.

-Nobody reasonable thinks you should become a martyr over this.
-Nobody wants your career, your reputation, and your finances to be ruined.
+Nobody reasonable thinks you should be a martyr over this.
+Nobody wants you broke and unemployed.

 You have every right to do what’s best for you, and you should feel good about what you do, no matter what it is.

-Any choice you make is a brave and honourable choice.
+Any choice you make?
+It’s brave and honourable.